 Hambright, Robert, Letter, 1845, (C3238)

-To John Hambright, Fort Osage, MO, from Fayetteville, AR, May 23, 1845.
-Concerns the emigration of Choctaw Indians from Mississippi to Arkansas.
-Newspaper clipping announces sale of slaves by Commissioner John Hambright, brother of Robert Hambright.
+The collection contains a letter to John Hambright, Fort Osage, MO, from Fayetteville, AR, May 23, 1845, concerning the emigration of Choctaw Indians from Mississippi to Arkansas; and a newspaper clipping announcing the sale of slaves by Commissioner John Hambright, brother of Robert Hambright.

 Hamilton, T.M.
 “Ted” (1905-2001), Papers, 1922-1984, (C3073)